freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

 2. If the server room is covered by CCTV, verify that the footage will be monitored or reviewed periodically.
 3. Ask to have adjacent corridors included in any regular security patrols.
-4. Ask journalists to purge old submissions, to reduce the impact if the servers are compromised (this is good general practice in any case).
+4. Ask *Journalists* to purge old submissions, to reduce the impact if the servers are compromised (this is good general practice in any case).
 5. If your SecureDrop instance is set up to allow SSH-over-LAN admin access, consider switching it to SSH-over-Tor access instead.
 To do so, you will